Create and Manage Compute Pools

 Required variables are marked with an asterisk (

 *) next to the name.
 Enter or update the Value for each variable.
-Boolean variables display a toggle switch; all other types use a text input. -
+Variables of typebooleandisplay a toggle switch; all other types use a text input. -

 The Description column provides context for the expected input.
 The Source column shows which profile the variable comes from, displayed as a